grafana/agent/docs/sources/flow/reference/components/prometheus.exporter.node.md

 ## Blocks

-The following blocks are supported inside the definiton of `prometheus.exporter.node_exporter` to configure collector-specific options:
+The following blocks are supported inside the definiton of `prometheus.exporter.node` to configure collector-specific options:

 Hierarchy | Name | Description | Required
 --------- | ---- | ----------- | --------